 There’s a lot of variety in cards for every character and you will unlock more of them as you level up.
 You can’t take every card, so choices will have to be made in which direction to build your character.

 Unfortunately, there’s a level of ambiguity on some cards, or they’re poorly explained/overly complicated.
 Even the rulebook says players should decide for themselves what to do in such cases.
-For example, a monster’s card says he moves 1 hex towards his target.
+For example, a monster’s card says he moves 1 hex toward his target.
 Let’s say the layout of the map is such, that there are two possible hexes he can move into and they both put him one hex closer to his target, but one of these hexes puts him into range for another character, which is still to act.

-If you choose a favorable option (so your pal can range attack later), you inherently feel like you’re making the game too easy for you or even cheat.
+If you choose a favorable option (so your pal can range attack later), you inherently feel like you’re making the game too easy for you or even cheating.
 In the other case, you feel like you’re giving yourself a hard time for no reason.
 Either way, there’s a bitter aftertaste.

 Initiative is King